opentensor/developer-docs/docs/btcli-permissions.md

 Different functions have different requirements.

 ### Coldkey
 Your primary, fully privileged key.
-Must be used on a secure **coldkey workstation** to avoid catastrophic loss or malicious actions if compromised.
+Should be used on a secure **coldkey workstation** to avoid catastrophic loss or malicious actions if compromised.

 Required for:
 - Managing stake (add/remove/move).